zicna/rails-blog-nested-forms/TUTORIAL.md

 Our controller is now setting up the data so that our view can render our form using the`build` method.
 Our `build` method was given to us via our model associations.

+"The `build` method returns one or more new objects of the collection type that have been instantiated with attributes and linked to this object through a foreign key, but have not yet been saved.
+Note: This only works if an associated object already exists, not if it‘s nil."

-It creates a blank object in memory and sets up the association between `Post` and `Tag`.
-In our case, since we are using `fields_for`, it will display fields for our tags.
-If you delete `@tag = @post.tags.build` from your controller, your field would disappear.
-The `build` method creates a single instance, which `fields_for` then iterates over.
+If you delete `@tag = @post.tags.build` from your controller, your tag input field would disappear.
+This is because the `build` method creates a single instance in memory, which `fields_for` then iterates over.

-Additionally, if you called `build`, three times in your controller, it would create three different objects which would in turn give you three separate field in your form.
+Additionally, if you called `build`, three times in your controller, it would create three different objects which would in turn give you three separate fields in your form.

+If we take a look at our `params`, we can see they now have the following structure.
 ####Params

 ```ruby